 "Craic" is an Irish word of broad ideomatic use in Irish English.

 On its own, the word means "fun" easy good times, traditionally at a pub in the evening.
-That's where you go for the craic, traditionally, and that's what you go there to find.

-"Great craic" describes a good occasion.
+"Great craic" describes an occasion.

 "The craic was 90" is the superlative, apparently.
 There's a song about it.
 Nobody knows what it means.